violaberg/sliding-puzzle-game/README.md

 ### **Goals**

 * Make site easy to navigate through.
+* Make a responsive game for media screens from 310px wide and up
 * Provide a free puzzle game.
 * Provide simple and short rules of the game.
 * Provide information of moves used to complete the puzzle.